Home > Destinations > Crit’Air stickers:the complete guide to clean air stickers in France

 This is the million-dollar question asked in forums across the internet.
 It’s a question that gets many different answers and sometimes even gets people hot under the collar.
 But, it is a question that is often answered incorrectly, albeit with good intentions.

 The fact is that it is entirely possible to travel in France without a Crit’Air sticker.
-It is not mandatory and depending on where and when you travel, it may not even be necessary.
+It is not mandatory for entry into France and depending on where and when you travel, it may not even be necessary.

 To decide if you need to buy a Crit’Air sticker or not, there are a few basic questions to ask yourself.
-Whether or not you get one depends on your values, personality and thoughts, and of course, where you will be travelling.
+Whether or not you get one depends on your values and opinions, your risk profile, and of course, where you will be travelling.

 Let’s have a look at some possible scenarios based on these questions.